niralishah130/azure-docs/articles/azure-government/documentation-government-devsecops.md

 * *I want to have the ability to encrypt (mTLS), isolate and control service-to-service traffice natively within the Kubernetes context*.
     * AKS: not supported, in progress.
 This is currently a user responsibility to install.
-A service mesh is not installed natively as a part of deploying a AKS cluster today but any servicemesh (Istio, LinkerD, Consul) can be deployed and leveraged by the cluster administrator.
+A service mesh is not installed natively as a part of deploying a AKS cluster today but any service mesh (Istio, LinkerD, Consul) can be deployed and leveraged by the cluster administrator.
 Several existing Helm charts simplify the deployment of a service mesh to a AKS cluster.
 The Azure Networking team is actively working on a native service mesh that AKS will leverage.
     * ARO: supported.
 ARO can leverage the OpenShift native servicemesh that is based off Istio.
 In addition, other servicemesh’s can be installed in the cluster by the cluster administrator.
 This is auto-installed.

 ## Containers